jakub-k-slys/jakub-k-slys/README.md

 - 👋 Hi, I’m Jakub Slys
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning to be a dad
-- 📫 How to reach me via jakub@slys.dev
+- 📫 Reach me via jakub@slys.dev

 <!---
 jakub-k-slys/jakub-k-slys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.